benjaminion/upgrading-ethereum-book/src/book.md

 ##### Quantum security

-The security (unforgeability) of BLS signatures relies, among other things, on the hardness of something called the elliptic curve discrete logarithm problem (ECDLP)[^fn-discrete-division-problem].
+The security (unforgeability) of BLS signatures relies on, among other things, the hardness of something called the elliptic curve discrete logarithm problem (ECDLP)[^fn-discrete-division-problem].
 Basically, given the public key $[sk]g_1$ it is computationally infeasible to work out what the secret key $sk$ is.

 [^fn-discrete-division-problem]: It's puzzling to me that this is called the discrete logarithm problem when we write groups additively, rather than the discrete division problem.
 But it's far from being the most confusing thing about elliptic curves.